StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 1. Rename the `Function1.cs` to `BookClubSignupProcessor.cs`, let Visual Studio also rename the class for us.
 2. Change the `[FunctionName("Function1")]` attribute of the Function method to `[FunctionName("BookClubSignupProcessor")]`.

 > This is the name of the function as it will appear in the Azure portal.
 Make sure there are no spaces in this name.
-Otherwise it will build, and deploy, without a problem.
+Otherwise, it will build, and deploy, without a problem.
 But it won't work, and there won't be error messages.

 3. Remove `, Connection = ""` from the `QueueTrigger` attribute of the `Run` function